Brynhild Olivier: War years (1914–1918)

 In May 1917, Hugh was posted to Port Said, Egypt for the duration of the war, and Bryn and the children returned to London.
 Meanwhile, Bryn's family and friends had become increasingly alarmed by her sister Margery's emotional and behavioural problems.
 In particular she was exhibiting attachment delusions, and in April 1917 had been admitted to the Chiswick House asylum with a diagnosis of "dementia".
 On returning to London, Bryn was confronted by Margery at her home, having escaped from the asylum, and realised she was going to have to assume responsibility for the care of her older sister.
 The Oliviers and their friends were disillusioned about the level of care for mental illness, especially after the recent breakdowns of Daphne Olivier and Virginia Woolf, and struggled to keep Margery out of the hands of organised medicine.

 In October 1917, Bryn became convinced that it was in Margery's interests to be out of London.
 The Oliviers knew of an Irish doctor, Dr Caesar Sherrard (1853–1920), ho had a farm at Tatsfield, Surrey, where he cared for soldiers affected by shell shock by having them work the land.
 Tatsfield, a village on the North Downs, overlooked Limpsfield, about four miles from the Olivier country home, The Champions.
 With great difficulty Bryn persuaded her sister to join her there, where they took a cottage on the farm and joined the workforce.
 It was there that the sisters met the doctor's colourful young nephew, Raymond Sherrard (1893–1974), another Cambridge graduate.
 Sherrard was a second lieutenant in the Essex Regiment, recovering from a motorcycle accident that kept him from the front.
-Despite Bryn's best efforts, Margery soon transferred her fixation to Raymond Sherrard, and she asked him to stay away, but this did not last long, and soon she started an affair with him.
+Despite Bryn's best efforts, Margery soon transferred her fixation to Raymond Sherrard, and she asked him to stay away, but this did not last long, and soon Bryn started an affair with him.